 So, if you love the planet but have always wondered what more you can do to help conserve the environment, then quitting smoking is an excellent first step.
 You may have been thinking about quitting for a while, for your health, your happiness, to protect your skin, or ensure your children do not become ill too.
 Now, whatever motivations you have to stop smoking, saving the planet will only be an added strength to that list.

 If you are finding it difficult to stop smoking cigarettes on your own, however, do not worry.
 Like all habits, your smoking habit has been firmly rooted in your mind, much like biting your nails when you are nervous or which shoe lace you tie first when you put your shoes on.
 Breaking subconscious habits is difficult but not impossible, and using hypnosis to stop smoking is an effective and comfortable way to overcome the habit.
-Visit our Harley Street hypnotherapy clinic for a session of unique advanced hypnosis to finally be free of cigarettes and embrace life as a non-smoker.
+Visit our stop smoking clinic for a session of unique advanced hypnosis to finally be free of cigarettes and embrace life as a non-smoker.